Xilinx/PYNQ/docs/source/pynq_overlays/pynqz2/pynqz2_base_overlay.rst

 --------------

-Trace analyzer blocks are connected to the interface pins for the two Pmod PYNQ MicroBlazes, the Arduino and RPi PYNQ MicroBlazes.
+Trace analyzer blocks are connected to the interface pins for the two Pmod PYNQ MicroBlazes and RPi PYNQ MicroBlazes.
 The trace analyzer can capture IO signals and stream the data to the PS DRAM for analysis in the Python environment.